Who we are

 How we started

-As a key step forward in South Africa’s commitment to evidence-based policy-making, President Cyril Ramaphosa re-established the Policy and Research Services Unit (PRS) in the Presidency in 2019.
+As a key step forward in South Africa’s commitment to evidence-informed policy-making, President Cyril Ramaphosa re-established the Policy and Research Services branch (PRS) in the Presidency in 2019.
 The PRS is mandated to ensure policy coherence and facilitate policy coordination of the implementation of the government’s programme of action.

-Launched as a pilot with two founding partners, this initiative has grown into a multi-stakeholder-partnership, now including civil society organization African Monitor Trust (AMT) and Stellenbosch University (SU).
+Launched as a pilot with two founding partners, the initiative has grown into a multi-stakeholder-partnership, now including civil society organization African Monitor Trust (AMT) and Stellenbosch University (SU).

 .